-A. Policies and procedures related to school building security, including, where appropriate, the use of school safety officers and/or security devices or procedures
+A. Policies and procedures related to school building security, including, where appropriate, the use of school safety officers and/or security devices or procedures • Safety/Security B. Procedures for the dissemination of informative materials regarding the early detection of potentially violent behaviors, including, but not limited to: Board of Education Policies C. Appropriate prevention and intervention strategies such as: D. Strategies for improving communication among students Youth-run programs, Peer mediation, Conflict resolution, Creating a forum or designating a mentor for students concerned with bullying or violence, Establishing anonymous reporting mechanisms for school violence, and Others based on district need E. Description of duties, hiring and screening process, and

-• Safety/Security , Policy Number / 5680

-- B. Procedures for the dissemination of informative materials regarding the early detection of potentially violent behaviors, including, but not limited to:

-- Board of Education Policies

-Community Notification of Sex Offenders

-Staff Development Training

-Crisis Response

-Policy Number 6230

-Policy Number 5683

-- C. Appropriate prevention and intervention strategies such as:Page Number 5200

-- Collaborative agreements with local law enforcement officials (Memorandum)

-- Non-violent conflict resolution training program

-- Peer mediation programs and youth courts

-- - Youth-run programs,

-- Peer mediation,

-- Conflict resolution,

-- Creating a forum or designating a mentor for students concerned with bullying or violence,

-- Establishing anonymous reporting mechanisms for school violence, and

-- Others based on district need.